SD › Hawaii Best Hotels

 Staying on Kauai

 For rustic charm and striking landscapes, Kauai can’t be beat.
-The oldest of the Hawaiian Islands, it’s been around long enough for erosion to create stunning landscapes.
+The oldest of the Hawaiian Islands, Kauai is home to stunning landscapes created over millions of years of erosion.
 This is the best island for nature lovers.
 Miles of beaches circle the island, many of them accessible only by hiking the sheer cliffs of the Na Pali coast or paddling around by kayak.
 Verdant rainforest and thick clouds cover the peak of Mount Waialeale, the world’s rainiest spot, while only a few miles west, colorful Waimea Canyon opens up, arid and dusty.
-Its breathtaking terrain has long attracted Hollywood’s attention: over 70 movies have been filmed here, including Jurassic Park and Raiders of the Lost Ark.
-Almost three quarters of the land is inaccessible by foot and can only be seen by helicopter, which makes heli-tours the most popular attraction island-wide.
+Its breathtaking terrain has long attracted Hollywood’s attention: about 80 movies have been filmed here, including Jurassic Park and Raiders of the Lost Ark.
+Almost three-quarters of the land is inaccessible by foot and can only be seen by helicopter, which makes helicopter tours the most popular attraction island-wide.
 There are no freeways on Kauai, and much of the island is rural or undeveloped.
 Chickens are everywhere, and the wild rooster has become the unofficial state bird here.
 A few luxury resorts can be found in the Po’ipu and Princeville areas, but most of the accommodations here are boutique inns, B&Bs, and budget hotels concentrated on the eastern Coconut Coast.
-The island is small, though, so no matter where visitors stay, the furthest attractions are only about an hour’s drive away.
+The island is small, though, so no matter where visitors stay, the farthest attractions are only about an hour’s drive away.

 The Best Kauai Hotels